PlutoTool/PlutoToDo/README.md

 ## 🆕 Recent Updates

 ### Latest Features (v1.1.0)
+- **� Task Detail Modal** - Comprehensive task detail view with inline editing, subtask management, and metadata display
+- **🌙 Dark Mode Improvements** - Enhanced dark mode support with proper styling for all UI components
-- **🔄 Automatic Update Checker** - Check for new releases directly from the sidebar
+- **�🔄 Automatic Update Checker** - Check for new releases directly from the sidebar
 - **ℹ️ About Section** - New About modal with PlutoTool information and website link
 - **✨ Advanced Sorting System** - Sort tasks by multiple fields with ascending/descending options
 - **🔄 Bulk Operations** - Select and manage multiple tasks simultaneously